yuriyt2/mp3_app/README.md

 2. Run a Node.js server from the app folder.
 3. Run a MongoDB server.
 4. Create a user account and log in.
+5. The redirect link in the index page must be updated to one registered with Dropbox.
 5. Click the "Connect Dropbox" button and provide your user information to Dropbox.
 6. Upload any songs you may wish to play to the remote_music_app folder Dropbox creates inside the Apps folder of your Dropbox account.
 7. Log back into MP3 Trove and click the "Update Songs" button.
 This can take a few minutes for large song collections.